konstanciaa/capitals-quiz/README.md

 ## Features

-### Quiz Title
+### Header
-+ The Quiz Title is located at the top of the page.
-It gives a clear idea of what is the web application about.
++ The header is located at the top of the page.
+It gives a clear idea of what the web application is about - "Countries & Capitals Quiz".
 + The font and the color make it easy to read.

 ![A screenshot of title](/docs/heading.png)